Has a loved one or family friend been arrested and detained for immigration reasons?

 If this person is seen as a high flight risk, the bond will be higher.
 In general, delivery bonds can range between $1,500 and $10,000.
 Departure bonds are around $500.

 Do you know someone who is currently being detained for immigration reasons?
-Amistad Bail Bonds offers a free consultation to help you go through the bail bond process with as little stress as possible.
+Amistad Bail and Immigration Bonds offers a free consultation to help you go through the bail bond process with as little stress as possible.